rust-lang/rust-by-example/src/trait/input.md

 {trait.out}

-The compiler is capable of providing basic implementations for some traits via the `#[deriving]` syntax extension.
+The compiler is capable of providing basic implementations for some traits via the `#[deriving]` attribute.
 These traits can still be manually implemented if a more complex behavior is required.

 {deriving.rs}